alienworld1/memory-card/README.md

 # Memory Card

 A memory game made using React.
+Check it out here: [Memory Card](https://mem0ry-cards.netlify.app/)

 - Cards with pictures of cats are displayed on the screen
 - Clicking a card will load a new set of cards